DerBrunoIR/Minecraft-GameOfLife/README.md

 execute if block ~[dx+1] ~[dy-1] ~[zd] minecraft:glowstone run scoreboard players add @a count 1
 ```
 This looks more complicated, however it allows us to just copy those commands into multiple commands at different locations.
-We can therefore use the same command for counting neighbours for different cells.
+We can therefore use the same commands for counting neighbours for different cells.

 Next we discuess how to change the state of cells.